 against us and condemned us; he has taken it away,

-nailing it to the cross.
+cross.
 And having disarmed the powers and authorities,

 he made a public spectacle of them, triumphing over them by the cross.